 Conclusion

-There you have it.
-You now have several methods with which to recover a deleted Excel file on a Windows computer.
-Disk Drill data recovery software will often work when other methods fail, and a free download lets you identify the files that can be recovered.
+The several methods included in this article will help you recover a deleted Excel file on a Windows computer.
+While some methods show you how to recover permanently deleted Excel files for free, Disk Drill data recovery software will often work when other methods fail, and a free download lets you identify the files that can be recovered.

 FAQ: